IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_2.md

 ```

 `CustomSampler` implementation will be shown later.
 More about invoking Soda library you can fine [here](https://docs.soda.io/quick-start-sip/programmatic) and [here](https://docs.soda.io/data-source-reference/connect-spark)

 ### Sampling
-As it was shown bellow, Soda can collect rows samples that don't meet check requirements.
+As it was shown above, Soda can collect rows samples that don't meet check requirements.
 Keep in mind, not all the checks able to do this.
 In Soda Library collected samples are submitted to Soda Cloud.
 However, in Soda core handling samples requires additional implementation.
 More details you can find in [Configure a Python custom sampler](https://docs.soda.io/run-a-scan/failed-row-samples#configure-a-python-custom-sampler) documentation.
 We are going to extend `soda.sampler.sampler.Sampler` and save all samples into CSV files, later to show at once.